I’ve always been interested in weight management, but I’m not a doctor—I can’t provide professional advice. But here’s my story if you’re interested:

 My program was a huge success, although it took about a year!
 I looked up my basal metabolic rate online (based on age, gender, height and weight).
 That’s the amount of calories your body burns in a day if you don’t do ANYTHING.
 For me, it’s about 1500 kcal.
 I ate 1500 calories/day and lost weight steadily, 0-2 lb/week.
 I ate a small breakfast, small lunch, small afternoon snack, and one substantial plate of dinner (about half my daily calories).
 Then I didn’t eat after dinner, and would be hungry before I went to bed.
 I drank ten cups of water/day—especially in the morning to keep me feeling full.
 Some holidays or weekends I blew it, which tended to be the weeks when I didn’t lose any weight.
 I jogged two miles Monday, Wednesday, and Saturday, and lifted hand weights 30 minutes Tuesday and Thursday.
 Friday and Sunday were my days off.

 How did I keep myself motivated on days when I still looked “fat” and didn’t care anymore?
 I told myself that it didn’t matter what I looked like today—the only thing that mattered was sticking to the plan.
 I was “allowed” to not worry about being fat as long as I was keeping track of my calories and working out.
-I tried to come up with non-food treats to look forward to, like watching a new movie from the Redbox after putting the kids to bed (instead of eating a fun snack after putting the kids to bed).
+I tried to come up with non-food treats to look forward to, like watching a movie after putting the kids to bed (instead of eating a fun snack after putting the kids to bed).
 Food was something to nourish my body--prescribed like medicine; not an indulgence.

 Now I am 10 pounds lighter than when I got married, and maintaining the lower weight is a lot easier than the process of losing it was.
 I can eat 1800-2000 calories/day, and continue my workouts.
 I weigh myself regularly to keep myself on track and know when I need to cut my calories for a few days.
 Counting calories is easy now, because I can estimate portion sizes.
 I know that most foods are about 200-600 calories/cup.
 So if you’re served something and you don’t know the calories, guess 400 calories/cup.
 I’ve printed out nutrition facts from the websites of my favorite restaurants and keep it in a folder in my car.
 Overeating on holidays isn’t bad as long as I quickly get back to healthy meal sizes because my body is now used to being my ideal weight—it’s my set point.